 - The Government of Saudi Arabia requires everyone to wear a face mask in all public venues.
 Those who fail to comply are subject to a fine of 10,000 Saudi riyals (SAR).

 - Private hospitals and clinics charge a fee for COVID-19 testing.
 Cost, delivery method and timing of results also varies.
-Some facilities can electronically deliver results within 24 hours.
+Some facilities can electronically deliver results within 24 hours or less.
 A list of private testing sites can be found at: https://covid19.cdc.gov.sa/ar/approved-covid-19-laboratories-ar/private-laboratories-ar/

 - The Ministry of Health COVID-19 hotline can be reached by dialing 937 on your local phone.

 - Has the government of Saudi Arabia approved a COVID-19 vaccine for use?
 Yes

 - Are vaccines available in Saudi Arabia for U.S. citizens to receive?
 Yes

 - Which vaccines are available in Saudi Arabia?

 - Saudi Arabia is currently administering the Pfizer-BioNTech or the Oxford-AstraZeneca COVID vaccine for free to all citizens and residents in the Kingdom.
 Currently, only the Pfizer-BioNTech vaccine has US FDA Emergency Use Authorization.
 For more information, visit the Ministry of Health’s COVID-19 vaccine website: https://www.moh.gov.sa/en/awarenessplateform/VariousTopics/Pages/COVID-19Vaccine.aspx

 - Individuals who wish to sign up for the vaccine can do so on the Sehhaty.